-The Fund shall invest in listed futures on the Underlying Assets principally issued by issuers situated in or traded on markets in developed countries.
+The Fund shall invest in shares in companies principally issued by listed U.S. issuers.
+Approximately 67%, and at least 51%, of the value of the Fund shall be invested in shares in such companies (that are not shares of investment funds) that are listed or traded on a "regulated market" as defined under MiFID II.
+The Fund shall also invest in listed futures on the Underlying Assets principally issued by issuers situated in or traded on markets in developed countries.
 The listed futures will be traded on permitted markets as outlined in Appendix II of the Prospectus and the Fund shall have a particular focus on futures exchanges in the United States, Japan, Australia, Canada, Switzerland, the EU Member States, Taiwan and Hong Kong.
 The Fund shall not have a particular industry focus.

-Each Equity Index rebalances no more frequently than on a guarterly basis.
+Each Equity Index rebalances no more frequently than on a quarterly basis.
 The rebalancing frequency has no impact on the transaction costs associated with the Fund as any rebalancing will not require any higher frequency of position turnover in the Fund than would otherwise be the case were the Equity Index to be static because the Fund is achieving equity exposure to an Equity Index via a futures contract.
 The Investment Manager monitors the investment restrictions applicable to the Fund.
-As soon as the Investment Manager becomes aware that the weighting of any particular stock in an Equity Index exceeds the permitted investment restrictions, the Investment Manager will seek to reduce the Fund's exposure to that stock to ensure that the Fund at all times operates within the permitted investment restrictions and complies with the requirements of the Regulations.
-The Fund's exposure to Equity Indices through futures contracts may change from time to time in accordance with the Investment Manager's Global Contrarian program provided that each additional Equity Index meets the Central Bank's requirements as detailed in Part 2, Chapter 1, Section 9 of the Central Bank Regulations (as may be amended, supplemented or replaced from time to time).
-As of the date of this Supplement, the Fund gains exposure to the Equity Indices listed in Appendix I. A current full list of each Equity Index to which the Fund gains exposure to shall be available to investors on request.
+As soon as the Investment Manager becomes aware that the weighting of any particular stock in an Equity Index exceeds the permitted investment restrictions, the

+Investment Manager will seek to reduce the Fund's exposure to that stock to ensure that the Fund at all times operates within the permitted investment restrictions and complies with the requirements of the Regulations.
+The Fund's exposure to Equity Indices through futures contracts may change from time to time in accordance with the Investment Manager's Global Diversified program provided that each additional Equity Index meets the Central Bank's requirements as detailed in Part 2, Chapter 1, Section 9 of the Central Bank Regulations (as may be amended, supplemented or replaced from time to time).
+As of the date of this Supplement, the Fund gains exposure to the Equity Indices listed in Appendix I; thereafter, a current full list of each Equity Index to which the Fund gains exposure to shall be available to investors from the Investment Manager on request.